sciactive/nephele/packages/adapter-file-system/README.md

 # Options / Defaults

 - `root`: The absolute path of the directory that acts as the root directory for the service.
-- `usernamesMapToSystemUsers`: Whether the usernames provided by the authenticator map directly to system usernames.
 - `contentEtagMaxMB` = `100`: The maximum filesize in megabytes to calculate etags by a CRC-32C checksum of the file contents.

-## usernamesMapToSystemUsers

-If this is set to true, and they don't, you **will** see errors.
-The adapter will attempt to `chown` files to the user who is currently authenticated.

 ## contentEtagMaxMB